ThatOneCalculator/screensht/README.md

 ## Usage

-- `screensht area` for an area (or click on a window to get that window)
+- `screensht area` for an area (or click on a window to get that window).
-- `screensht full` for a full screenshot of your active display
+- `screensht full` for a full screenshot of your active display.
+- Screenshots are automatically copied to the clipboard.
+Click the notification to view the screenshot, or click the "Edit" button to edit the screenshot.
+- Lines 5-26 in `screensht` are used for user configuration.

 Settings can be changed directly at the top of the script.